 Tips for a healthy pregnancy and baby

-- Following a diet containing lots of calcium rich foods, such as milk, yoghurt and low-fat cheese, as it is vital for the final stages of fetal bone development
+- Following a diet containing lots of calcium-rich foods, such as milk, yogurt and low-fat cheese, as it is vital for the final stages of fetal bone development

 - Keeping your hospital bag ready, especially if you are carrying twins, as multiple pregnancies are always considered high-risk with considerable chances of premature labor after the 26th week